Ewanliii/VQC_smallsample/data/README.md

 Dataset source:
 - IEEE-CIS Fraud Detection Dataset (Kaggle)

-Please download the dataset from the https://www.kaggle.com/competitions/ieee-fraud-detection/data and follow the preprocessing instructions provided in `data/processed/README.md`.
+Please download the dataset from https://www.kaggle.com/competitions/ieee-fraud-detection/data and follow the preprocessing instructions provided in `data/processed/README.md`.

 These subsampled datasets are used consistently across all experiments to ensure